-21 states have hit their peak 7-day average of new COVID-19 cases this week - Local News 8
+21 states have hit their peak 7-day average of new Covid-19 cases this week - Local News 8

 Since Sunday, 21 states have hit their peak 7-day average of new cases since the pandemic began, according to Johns Hopkins data, those being Alaska, Colorado, Idaho, Illinois, Indiana, Kansas, Kentucky, Minnesota, Missouri, Montana, Nebraska, New Mexico, North Dakota, Ohio, Oklahoma, Oregon, South Dakota, Utah, West Virginia, Wisconsin and Wyoming.

-That kind of spread is “quite concerning,” Dr. Anthony Fauci said on ABC’s “Good Morning America” on Thursday.
+That kind of spread is “quite concerning,” Dr. Anthony Fauci said Thursday on ABC’s “Good Morning America.”

-Overall, the virus has infected more than 7.9 million people in the US and killed more than 216,900, according to data from Johns Hopkins University.
+Overall, the virus has infected more than 7.9 million people in the US, according to data from Johns Hopkins.
+More than 217,000 people have died, a number that will continue to rise.

+A new ensemble forecast published Thursday by the Centers for Disease Control and Prevention projects between 229,000 and 240,000 will have died by November 7.

 “We need to think about what we need to do as individuals,” she said, “and how each of the decisions that we make can actually contribute to bringing this pandemic to an end.”